CompBioUIC/FLICA/Readme.txt

 % see http://strategic.mit.edu/downloads.php?page=matlab_networks

 FLICAmain.m is the main file that should be run.
+However, this file requires the input that is a set of k-dimensional time series where k must be at least two.

+FLICAmain_NoConvexAnalysis.m is another main file without convex hull analysis.
+This file can run on the input that is a ste of k-dimensional time series where k is one or greater than one.

 Please also review varibles description within the file "Varible details.xlsx"

 The code for the paper is at [1]